-When the kidneys are healthy, one of their main jobs is to clean the blood.
+When the kidneys are healthy, 1 of their main jobs is to clean the blood.
 Two normal kidneys can filter wastes and excess fluid from hundreds of pints of blood each day.
 In this way, they maintain the chemical balance the body needs to stay healthy and alive.
 The kidneys are bean-shaped, about the size of a fist, and located just below the rib cage near the midline of the back.

-If both kidneys fail (end stage renal disease), wastes produced by normal cell functions build up in the blood (uremia).
+If both kidneys fail (chronic kidney disease), wastes produced by normal cell functions build up in the blood (uremia).
 Over time, this can threaten your health.
 Some people are born with 1 kidney, or donate a kidney during their lifetime.
 People can function normally with just 1 healthy kidney.
 Some conditions that cause kidney damage include diabetes, high blood pressure, smoking, trauma, autoimmune diseases, hereditary conditions and certain medications.

 The kidneys are part of a system that removes wastes from your body.
 For this system to work, the kidneys and urinary tract must do their jobs fully.

 Vessels Carry Blood

-Tiny blood vessels inside the kidneys carry blood to the filtering units.
+Tiny blood vessels inside the kidneys carry blood to the filtering units (nephrons).
 These vessels also shrink or expand to control the pressure inside the kidneys.

 Filters Clean Blood

 Blood is cleaned as it passes through the nephrons.
 Each kidney has about 1 million nephrons.
 Wastes and excess fluid are taken out to make urine.
 The proper amounts of clean fluid and vital chemicals (salts and enzymes) are returned to the blood.

 Urinary Tract Removes Wastes

 Two tubes, called the ureters, connect the kidneys with the bladder (where urine collects).
-When the bladder is full, the urine is passed out of the body through a tube (urethra).
+When the bladder is full, the urine is passed out of the body through a tube (urethra) during urination.